 Hurricanes are among the deadliest weather phenomena on earth.
-The intensity of a hurricane is often categorized using the Saffir-Simpson Hurricane Wind Scale, ranging between 1 to 5.
 Hurricane damages are usually associated with strong winds and other related impacts, including storm surge, rainfall-induced floods and tornadoes.

-Hurricane Florence (category 4) hit the Carolinas in September 2018 and caused major flooding in coastal communities leading to 51 fatalities and damage estimates of around $25 billion.
-According the National Weather Service, certain locations in NC recorded over 30 inches of rain exceeding the highest single-storm rainfall amounts ever seen in the state.
+Hurricane intensity is often categorized using the Saffir-Simpson Hurricane Wind Scale, which ranges between 1 and 5.
+Hurricane Florence, a category 4 hurricane, hit the Carolinas in September 2018 and caused major flooding in coastal communities leading to 51 fatalities and damage estimates of around $25 billion.
+According the National Weather Service, certain locations in NC recorded over 30 inches of rain, exceeding the highest single-storm rainfall amounts ever seen in the state.

 Dr. McCreight from RAL really enjoyed the collaborative environment of this work adding “Having weekly meetings where there is an opportunity to look and investigate various hydrographs together, was indispensable for the success of the projects.”
 Concerning future plans, Dr. Gharamti said “Despite the success of this work, looking ahead we plan to further improve the assimilation framework by adding nonlinear streamflow updates that respect the non-Gaussian (positive) nature of the variable.
 This can be done by a statistical transformation, commonly referred to as Gaussian Anamorphosis.”